-This item is applicable only if the entry against item 18 is either 2 or 3.
+This item is applicable only if the entry against item 17 is either 2 or 3.
 Otherwise, this item is to be left blank.

-- 5.2.0 Block 2: Particulars of field operation: The identity of the Investigator, Assistant Superintendent and Superintendent associated, date of survey/inspection/scrutiny of schedules, despatch, etc., will be recorded in this block against the appropriate items in the relevant columns.
+- 4.2.0 Block 2: Particulars of field operation: The identity of the Investigator, Assistant Superintendent and Superintendent associated, date of survey/inspection/scrutiny of schedules, despatch, etc., will be recorded in this block against the appropriate items in the relevant columns.
 Besides, from the 46th round onwards, person codes of field officials have been introduced which are to be recorded against item 1(ii) (for central sample only).
-If the schedule is required to be canvassed for more than one day, the first day of survey is to be recorded against the item srl. no. 2(i).
-The time required to canvas the schedule should be the actual time to canvass the schedule.
-It will not include the time needed by the investigator to finalise the schedule. - 5.3.0 Block 3: Household characteristics: Characteristics which are mainly intended to be used to classify the households for tabulation will be recorded in this block. - 5.3.1 Item 1: household size: The size of the sample household i.e., the total number of persons normally residing together (i.e., under the same roof) and taking food from the same kitchen (including temporary stayaways and excluding temporary visitors) will be recorded against this item.
-This number will be same as the last serial number recorded in column 1 of block 4. - 5.3.2 Item 2: principal industry (NIC-1998): The description of the principal household industry will be recorded in the space provided.
+If the schedule is required to be canvassed for more than one day, the first day of survey is to be recorded against the item srl. no. 2(i). - 4.3.0 Block 3: Household characteristics: Characteristics which are mainly intended to be used to classify the households for tabulation will be recorded in this block. - 4.3.1 Item 1: household size: The size of the sample household i.e., the total number of persons normally residing together (i.e., under the same roof) and taking food from the same kitchen (including temporary stayaways and excluding temporary visitors) will be recorded against this item.
+This number will be same as the last serial number recorded in column 1 of block 4. - 4.3.2 Item 2: principal industry (NIC-1998): The description of the principal household industry will be recorded in the space provided.
 The entry cell for item 2 has been split for recording each digit separately.
-The appropriate five-digit industry code of the NIC 1998 will be recorded here.
-For households deriving income from non-economic activities only, a dash (-) may be put against this item.
-For details please see Chapter One.

-5.3.3 Item 3: principal occupation (NCO-1968): The description of the principal household occupation will be recorded in the space provided.
+The appropriate five-digit industry code of the NIC 1998 will be recorded here. - 4.3.3 Item 3: principal occupation (NCO-1968): The description of the principal household occupation will be recorded in the space provided.
 The appropriate three-digit occupation code of the NCO 1968 is to be recorded in the entry cell which has been trisected for recording each digit separately.
-For households deriving income from non-economic activities only, a dash (-) may be put against this item.
-For details please see Chapter One.